 without this mix, my friend, we wouldn't have a book.

 I began this site in 2005 and have worked on it with long breaks, the longest from 2009 .
 I am a non-specialist, an amateur, in Persian.
 My hopes are that many will use this site as another resource for learning Persian, as I did early on when I started reading Khayyaam.
 I continue to update ExploringKhayyaam.
 The FitzGerald stanzas, 21-40, now need an overhaul, and once done, say, around Christmas, 2016, a major revision will be completed.
 As always, I welcome your comments and questions.

 It seemed important to romanize the Persian and to do so as simply as possible for site visitors.
-I thought it less confusing for the viewer if I avoided diacriticals or characters, and right up front visitors will note the spelling "Khayyaam" for the Persian خیام (final syllable is a "long" a > â and â will be represented by aa).
-Note also that the Persian consonant ع (eyn) is represented by ‘ , as in ‘omr, "life" -- Persian, عُمر .
+I thought it less confusing for the viewer if I avoided diacriticals or characters, and right up front visitors will note the spelling "Khayyaam" for خیام (final syllable is a"long" a> â and this â will be written aa).
+Note also that the Persian consonant ع (eyn) is represented by ‘ as in ‘omr, "life", Persian, عُمر .

 The JOURNAL'S 39 quatrains of Khayyaam are taken from the texts of Dashti, Hedaayat, and Forughi-Ghani (Mohammad Ali Forughi and Qaasem Ghani who collaborated to publish Robaa‘iyaat-e Khayyaam in 1930).
 These 20th century polymaths and men of letters had judged certain quatrains of Khayyaam as likely candidates for authenticity.
 Concurrence of very nearly all three texts in each of the relevant postings is my reason for selecting them.